srinivas-skr/nsm/README.md

 # Cryptography and Network Security Programs
 ## Execution

-All Programs Runs Successfully only on UBUNTU
+All Programs Run Successfully only on UBUNTU

 ## Overview